 What’s more, live video streaming allows you to engage members of your audience who wouldn’t normally attend your events.
 You’re also getting valuable and accurate feedback, including real-time figures that contain insights for future strategies.

 Livestream and The New Yorker conducted a study and revealed how live video will rapidly dominate the marketing world.
 They found that 80% of people would rather watch live video from a brand than read their blog.
 Live video also increases the potential for stronger interaction with your audience through social channels.
 Facebook Live has proven to produce over 6 times as many interactions as traditional videos.
-Therefore, this demonstrates that audiences want to participate in live discussions and be involved in direct interactions with brands.
+Therefore, this shows that audiences want to participate in live discussions and be directly involved with brands.
 Overall, these stats show us that brands can use the power of live video to promote their business.

 Audiences Expect Live Video